MAGALA-RICHARD/apsimNGpy-documentations/doc/edit.rst

 Editing nested simulation models
 ================================
-**apsimNGpy** provides robust capabilities for **editing** and **inspecting** deeply nested APSIM NG models, including models containing multiple simulations that users may wish to run in combination with different inputs.
+**apsimNGpy** provides robust capabilities for **editing** and **inspecting** deeply nested APSIM NG models, including models containing multiple **simulations** that users may wish to run in combination with different inputs.
 The example below demonstrates the two complementary strategies for targeted modification—exclusion and specification.
-Some of these ideas have already been introduced implicitly; for instance, edit_model_by_path is an exclusion-based, surgical editing method that applies changes only to the model component identified by its full path.
+Some of these ideas have already been introduced implicitly; for instance, :meth:`apsimNGpy.core.apsim.ApsimModel.edit_model_by_path` is an exclusion-based, surgical editing method that applies changes only to the model component identified by its **full path**.
 More generally, the broader edit_model function offers two useful arguments—`simulations` and `exclude`— that allow users to explicitly select which simulations should receive an edit and which should be omitted, as illustrated in the example that follows.